funnydog/silvermountain/insights.md

 87. old-kiln "old kiln"
 88. mountain-hut "mountain hut"

-## Variable meaning by index
+## Array of variables

-The variables are stored as integer numbers in the F() array.
+The game's variables are stored in the F() array.

+Each variable is an integer number.

-Indices from 1..28 are set to 1 if the item is hidden.
+Indices from 1..28 are used to store if the item is hidden (1) or visible (0 default).

-Other indices:
+The other indices represent the other variables of the game.

 29. wearing-boots (invisibility)
 30. using-sheet (for boot or...?)